-DART (Denoising Algorithm based on Relevance network Topology) estimates an activity score for a pathway or gene signature (the 'model signature') in a gene expression matrix, following a denoising step.
+DART (Denoising Algorithm based on Relevance network Topology) estimates an activity score for a pathway or perturbation gene signature (the 'model signature') in independent samples of a gene expression matrix, following a denoising step.
 The model signature takes the form of a gene (or probe) list with associated weights, typically representing the log fold changes or statistics of differential expression in response to some experimental cue (i.e pathway activation).
 The denoising step removes prior information that is inconsistent with a training data set.
-The DART algorithm has been shown to be a robust method for estimating pathway activity and perturbation signature activity in breast and lung cancer gene expression data sets [1].
-See [1] for further details on relevance network construction, consistency score significance and activation metrics.
+The DART algorithm has been shown to be a robust method for estimating pathway and/or perturbation signature activity in many different cancer gene expression data sets [1,2].

+See [1,2] for further details on relevance network construction, consistency score significance estimation and metrics for activation score computation.

-We demonstrate the DART functions by estimating the activity of an ERBB2 perturbation signature [2], derived from a cell-line model, in primary breast cancer gene expression data sets.
-The goal is to show how the artificial ERBB2 perturbation signature reflecting ERBB2 overexpression can be used to predict the naturally occuring perturbations affecting ERBB2 expression in primary cancers.
-A relevance correlation network of the model signature genes is trained using the Wang/Minn breast cancer data set [3,4].
-This data set is fairly large and representative of breast cancer demographics.
-The network is pruned to remove the prior information which is inconsistent with the training set.
-The pruned network is then used to estimate activity scores in the smaller "Mainz" breast cancer data set [5].
+We demonstrate the DART functions by estimating the activity of an ERBB2 perturbation signature [3], derived from a cell-line model, in primary breast cancer gene expression data sets.
+The goal is to show how the in-vitro derived ERBB2 perturbation signature reflecting artificial ERBB2 overexpression can be used to predict the naturally occurring perturbations affecting ERBB2 expression in primary cancers.
+A relevance correlation network of the model signature genes is trained using the Wang/Minn breast cancer data set [4,5].
+It is important that this training data set is fairly large and representative of breast cancer demographics.
+The relevance network is then pruned to remove the edges (the edges represent statistically significant correlations across the training data), which are inconsistent with the prior information.
+The pruned network is then used to estimate activity scores in each sample of the training set as well as in the samples of the smaller "Mainz" breast cancer data set [6].
 We note that since phenotypic sample labels are not used in the unsupervised inference of the pruned network, that it is valid to obtain activity scores in the training set itself.